 Customers who purchase a product with Amazon Alexa expect a familiar experience.
-This document provides functional and design requirements and recommendations to help you meet customer expectations and avoid issues as you develop, prototype, and prepare your product with AVS for commercial release.
+This document provides functional and design requirements and recommendations to help you meet user expectations and avoid issues as you develop, prototype, and prepare your product with Alexa Voice Service (AVS) for commercial release.

-The guidelines on this page apply to device makers planning to implement the general AVS APIs and SDKs.
-If your AVS implementation is more specialized, please see the following specific documentation for your requirements:
+The AVS functional and design guidelines apply to device makers planning to implement the general AVS APIs and SDKs.
+If your AVS implementation is more specialized, see the following specific documentation for your requirements:

 - Alexa for Auto – If you are implementing AVS in an automotive accessory, see the Alexa Automotive Documentation.

-The following terms are used consistently throughout this document to signify requirements and recommendations:
+This document consistently uses the following terms to signify requirements and recommendations:

-- SHALL: Items preceded by SHALL are required for all commercial product releases.
+- SHALL: Items preceded by SHALL are requirements for all commercial product releases.

-- SHOULD: Items preceded by SHOULD are recommended for all commercial product releases and significantly improve the Alexa customer experience.
+- SHOULD: Items preceded by SHOULD are recommendations for all commercial product releases and improve the Alexa user experience.

-The following terms are used consistently throughout this document to describe Alexa features and concepts:
+This document consistently uses the following terms to describe Alexa features and concepts:

-- Voice-initiated: Products activated by customer speech for a hands-free experience.
-They can also be activated by a customer's touch.
+- Voice-initiated: Products activated by user speech for a hands-free experience or by user touch.

-- Touch-initiated: Products activated by a customer’s physical action on the product.
-These products do not support voice-initiated interactions.
+- Touch-initiated: Products activated by a user physically touching a control on the product.
+These products don't support voice-initiated interactions.

 - Tap-to-talk: Touch-initiated products activated by the customer pushing and releasing a button before speaking.

-- Hold-to-talk: Touch-initiated products activated by the customer holding down a button while speaking.
+- Hold-to-talk: Touch-initiated products activated by the customer holding down a button when speaking.

 - Attention states: The parts of an Alexa conversation flow, including Listening and Thinking.

 - Action button: A button used to wake or interrupt Alexa.
-It can be a hardware or GUI button on a device, a button on a product's remote control, or a GUI button in a companion app.
+It can be a hardware or GUI button on a device, a button on a remote control for a device, or a GUI button in a companion app.

 - Device control: A control used to adjust product settings or interact with media.
-The control can be a hardware or GUI button on a device, a button on a product's remote control, or a GUI button in a companion app.
+The control can be a hardware or GUI button on a device, a button on a remote control for a device, or a GUI button in a companion app.

-- Visual cues: Visual cues are LEDs or GUI elements that provide feedback to the customer on Alexa's state.
+- Visual cues: Visual cues are LEDs or GUI elements that provide feedback to the user on the current Alexa state.

-- Audio cues: Audio cues are sounds that provide feedback to the customer on Alexa's transitions between attention states.
+- Audio cues: Audio cues are sounds that provide feedback to the user on transitions between Alexa attention states.

 - Multi-turn: A multi-turn interaction refers to situations where Alexa requests additional spoken information from the customer to complete an interaction.
 Multi-turn situations are initiated when your product receives an ExpectSpeech Directive from AVS.